kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 project01   project01   Context for project 1                           READY    2m35s
 ```

-This example requires modifying the package to include the new variable `project.subdomain` in the `values` template and in the `schema.context` section:
+We need to update the package to use the new `project.subdomain` variable:

 ???+ abstract "podinfo-p03.yaml"